-Get paid up to two days early with Early Pay Advantage.
+Get paid up to two days in advance with Early Pay Advantage.

 Direct deposit with Advia means accessing your payroll, social security, disability, pension, and tax returns even earlier.
 If you already have direct deposit with Advia, you're all set.